Table of contents

 Applying for your dream position?
 Use your cover letter to express your enthusiasm for the company and the role.
 Study our cover letter examples to learn how to express your unique candidacy in a compelling way and how to format your cover letter for success.

-Or, if you want a job-specific cover letter in a matter of minutes, use our professional Cover Letter Builder, which offers professionally written text suggestions for every section.
+Or, if you want a job-specific cover letter in a matter of minutes, use our professional Cover Letter Generator, which offers professionally written text suggestions for every section.
 Use the wording as-is or customize it to suit your needs.

 Key takeaways for a high school resume